KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## MMM-NHL by fewieden

 1. found 'node-version: 16' in file `build.yml`: Deprecated: Update to current version.
-2. found 'node-fetch' in file `CHANGELOG.md`: Replace it with built-in fetch.
-3. found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
+2. found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
-4. found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
+3. found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-5. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
+4. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-6. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+5. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## MMM-NINA by jalibu